project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 ## Deploying an anomaly detection web application as an end consumer of the brokers

 A sample anomaly detection web application was created for this end-to-end demo.
-It has a gRPC stub that calls the brokers' gRPC clients, getting the latest temperature value.
+It has a gRPC stub that calls the brokers' gRPC services, getting the latest temperature value.
 It then determines whether this value is an outlier to the dataset using the Local Outlier Factor strategy.
 The dataset is simply a csv with the numbers between 70-80 repeated several times; therefore, any value significantly outside this range will be seen as an outlier.
 The web application serves as a log, displaying all the temperature values and the address of the OPC UA Server that sent the values.
 It shows anomaly values in red.
 The anomalies always have a value of 120 due to how we set up the `DoSimulation` function in the OPC UA Servers.

 1. Deploy the anomaly detection app and watch a pod spin up for the app.